 You’re probably reading this article because you’ve got an issue with your MacBook Pro screen.
-We know that you’re frustrated and want to get back to work as soon as possible, so we’ll try to keep it brief: MacBook pro screen replacement can be a repair or prevention measure.
+We know that you’re frustrated and want to get back to work as soon as possible, so we’ll try to keep it brief.

 The other possibility is that your MacBook Pro has been dropped or damaged in some way externally- if this applies, the MacBook pro screen replacement might be the only solution.